VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > **BharathPersona:** The team initially referred to the workflow class
 > in the **Orders** bounded context as a saga.
 To find out why they
-> decided to change the terminology.
-See the section [Patterns and
+> decided to change the terminology, see the section [Patterns and
 > Concepts](#patternsandconcepts) later in this chapter.

 The Reference Guide contains additional definitions and explanations of